Conducting safe, secure, and environmentally sound operations and modernizing the Laboratory's infrastructure to meet evolving mission needs

 Effective and Secure Operations

-Environmentally responsible work practices are ensured by LLNL’s Environmental Management System.
+Environmentally responsible work practices are ensured by LLNL's Environmental Management System.
 These practices provide a systematic approach to identifying and reducing the environmental impact of Laboratory activities.
-The 2017 Site Annual Environmental Report (issued in October 2018) documents the Laboratory’s compliance with environmental standards and monitoring results.
+Issued in October 2019, the 2018 Site Annual Environmental Report documents LLNL's compliance with environmental standards.

 Overall, LLNL is on track to meet many of its sustainability goals.
-The 2025 goals for clean and renewable energy usage, reduction of fleet petroleum use, acquisition of zero-emission vehicles, electronic stewardship, and pollution prevention/waste reduction are on track or have already been achieved.
-However, goals in areas such as energy intensity (including associated greenhouse gas emissions) and water usage reduction are challenged by mission requirements.
-In particular, high-performance computing demands substantial energy and water for cooling.
-The many aging facilities onsite limit options for improving overall building energy efficiency.
+The 2025 goals for clean and renewable energy usage, reduction of fleet petroleum usage, acquisition of zero-emission vehicles, electronic stewardship, and pollution prevention–waste reduction are on track or have already been achieved.
+However, goals in areas such as energy intensity (including associated greenhouse gas emissions) and water usage reduction are challenged by mission requirements for high-performance computing that demand substantial energy and water for cooling.
+The new Advanced Manufacturing Laboratory achieved LEED Gold certification, but aging facilities onsite limit options for improving overall energy efficiency of buildings.